systemsdk/phpcpd/readme.md

 php phpcpd.phar --fuzzy --verbose src tests
 ```

+## Html report
+You are able to generate html report, but you need to have installed [Xalan](https://xalan.apache.org) tool locally or inside your Docker container.

+Please find more details how to generate/use it [here](https://github.com/systemsdk/phpcpd/blob/master/docs/report.md).

-## Requirements for support team
+## Requirements for the support team
 * Docker Engine version 23.0 or later
 * Docker Compose version 2.0 or later
 * An editor or IDE

 Note: OS recommendation - Linux Ubuntu based.

-## Components for support team
+## Components for the support team
 1. PHP 8.4 fpm
 2. Composer 2
 3. Phive 0.15
 4. Phing 3.0
+5. Xalan 1.12

-## Setting up Docker and docker compose for support team
+## Setting up Docker and docker compose for the support team
 For installing Docker Engine with docker compose please follow steps mentioned on page [Docker Engine](https://docs.docker.com/engine/install/).

 Note 1: Please run next cmd after above step if you are using Linux OS: `sudo usermod -aG docker $USER`

 Note 2: If you are using Docker Desktop for MacOS 12.2 or later - please enable [virtiofs](https://www.docker.com/blog/speed-boost-achievement-unlocked-on-docker-desktop-4-6-for-mac/) for performance (enabled by default since Docker Desktop v4.22).

-## Setting up DEV environment for support team
+## Setting up DEV environment for the support team
 1.Clone this repository from GitHub.

 2.Edit and set `XDEBUG_CONFIG=` inside `.env` file (optional, by default `XDEBUG_CONFIG=main`).